guilhermeandraschko/auto-create-pr/README.md

 2. Case your branch name matches the jira card id, just run (`npm start branch-name`)
 3. Case you want it to be draft, just run (`npm start branch-name draft`)

-Case you wish the PR to be draft
 Conditions:
 1. Your branch must be pushed
 2. It must have at least one commit

+### Customising template

+- You can add any template you wish, just upload the file or change the existing .md ones and change the **bodytemplatename** to your template.

 ### Running from any terminal (Mac OS)